Imagine yourself saving money, spending more time outside, and healthier than you’ve ever been. Also, as a bonus, you’re saving the planet too.

 Tips to help you successfully complete this challenge

-It’s a challenge not a cake walk.
-This is supposed to stretch and grow you.
-We know that once you get into the habit of bike commuting it’ll be easy, but it may take a bit to get into it.
+It’s a challenge, not a cakewalk.
+It’s supposed to stretch and grow you.
+We know that once you get into the habit of bike commuting it’ll become easier, but it may take a bit to get into it.
 I put together a few different tips to help you successfully complete the 30 day bike commuter challenge.